yetanalytics/dl4clj/README.md

 ;; this is for single fn call training (fit-spark-layer!...)
 ```

+### Putting it all together

+- local training example

+- spark-mnist example port

 ## NOTES

 There are 3 types of arg structures for fns found in this libarary